SwedbankPay/developer.swedbankpay.com/_includes/payment-order-afd.md

 request under `PayeeInfo`.
 This feature is only supported with the `Purchase` operation.
 It does not support with [order items][order-items].

-By default the available instruments and card types will be limited to those which support AFD payments.
+By default the available payment methods and card types will be limited to those which support AFD payments.
 To enable other payment options for the payer, pass in `restrictedToAfdInstruments` with the value `false`.